 Molecular Biophysics and Biochemistry (MB&B)

-The Molecular Biophysics and Biochemistry (MB&B) Track at Yale is designed to prepare students for careers as independent investigators in the broad area of molecular and structural biology.
+The Molecular Biophysics and Biochemistry (MB&B) department at Yale is designed to prepare students for careers as independent investigators in the broad area of molecular and structural biology.
 The faculty members have diverse interests and are drawn from several departments, including Molecular Biophysics and Biochemistry, Chemistry, Pharmacology, and Genetics.

 Current areas of research include:

 - control of the cell cycle and animal development

 - structure, function, and folding of proteins and nucleic acids

 - mechanisms of transcription, replication, transposition, and recombination

 - application of advanced computational methods to the study of macromolecules